MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/fci-script.md

 This page contains the sample script to copy and edit, as described in [RMS protection with Windows Server File Classification Infrastructure](configure-fci.md).

-This script uses a minimum version of **1.3.155.2** for the Azure Information Protection module.
+This script uses a minimum version of **1.3.155.2** for the AzureInformationProtection module.
 Run the following command to check the version: `(Get-Module AzureInformationProtection -ListAvailable).Version`

 *&#42;&#42;Disclaimer&#42;&#42;: This sample script is not supported under any Microsoft standard support program or service.
 This sample*
 *script is provided AS IS without warranty of any kind.*